opnsense/tools/README.md

 About other scripts and tweaks
 ==============================

-A known state can be checked out, removing all unwanted files from the repository, fetching all remote updates, via:

-    # make checkout[-<repo_branch_or_tag>]

 Before building images, you can run the regression tests to check the integrity of your core.git modifications plus generate output for the style checker: